addy1995/Messenger-Application/README.md

 # CHAT-SERVER

 A GUI based python app which includes client desktop app and server script.
 A user needs to login to connect and chat.
-Old messages are saved in a database on client side.
 All users must be on a Local Area Network.
+Server script is actually a multithreaded TCP server where each thread controls a single client - its login process, listens to the client messages and sends them to the other clients.
+Client app includes a user-friendly interface.
+Clients can even block/unblock other users.
+Old messages are saved in a database on the client side.
 Technology Stack: Python, SQL, Tkinter(python GUI module).

 <h3>Note: Use python 3</h3>